Best Monitors for UX design

 No, you do not need a 4K monitor for graphic design.
 To create 4K design work, you do not need a monitor displaying a 4K image.
 Instead, you can zoom in and pan to see your work.

-Keep in mind that having a second monitor requires a high-performance laptop as well.
-The more pixels you have to display, the stronger your laptop has to be.
-It also applies to having more than one extra monitor for your design work.
+Keep in mind that having a second monitor also requires a high-performance laptop.
+The more pixels you want to display, the stronger your laptop has to be.

 So, to answer your question, if your laptop can handle it and you have the money, go for it.
 However, it is not a requirement.
 You can do your graphic design work just fine on a 1440p or 1080p display.